 [Oh the tangled web of weeds]

-Then one day the clouds rolled back and the sun shone more radiant then they’d ever seen the sun beam in all their days.
-Both Short and Sprout looked up through the weeds longingly–wistfully remembering what it felt like to sway in the gentle breeze.
-The world around them had grown far too dark and uncertain—choking and imprisoning them in defeat.
+Then one day the clouds rolled back and the sun shone more radiant then they’d ever seen it beam in all their days.
+Both Short and Sprout looked up through the weeds longingly.
+Wistfully they remembered how it once felt to sway in the gentle breeze.
+The world around them had grown far too dark and uncertain—choking them and imprisoning them in defeat.

-Short’s fungal infection was beginning to itch something fierce now, and this wall of weeds that had grown increasingly thick separated him completely from his very best friend.
-Sprout too continued to experience problems of his own; A morbidly obese slug was headed in his direction with a rather ravenous look in it’s eye!
+Short’s fungal infection was beginning to itch something fierce now, and this wall of weeds that had grown increasingly thick, separated her completely from her very best friend.
+Sprout too continued to experience problems of his own; a morbidly obese slug was headed in his direction with a rather ravenous look in it’s eye!

 On the other side of the barrier that divided these two imprisoned seedlings, a butterfly had landed on a leaning daisy that towered high above this dense living canopy.
-Short’s view was limited through the beastly vines but that flicker of colour made for a somewhat pleasant reprieve from his dark grey thoughts.
+Short’s view was limited through the beastly vines, but that flicker of colour made for a somewhat pleasant reprieve from her grey thoughts.

 Then something unexpected happened!
 Something was shaking the earth!
-That’s when Sprout saw these two enormous hands reach down from the sky.
-Both hands began to decimate the surrounding and offending foliage.
+That’s when Sprout saw two enormous hands reach down from the sky.
+Both hands began to decimate the surrounding, offending foliage.
 One by one their enemies were being vanquished—pulled up by their roots!
-‘These are the hands that planted us!’ thought Sprout excitedly.
+“These are the hands that planted us!” thought Sprout excitedly.

-Short too, his view no longer obscured, looked on in thankful amazement and awe.
-Though the rotund land slug that appeared dead set on having Sprout for lunch had been moving rather—dare I say it—sluggishly, Sprout knew that slowly but surely he was bound to be one delectable micro salad!
-As the weeds were pulled up however, with them went the slug too, who flew through the air with the greatest of ease.
-This unsuspecting gastropod never knew what hit him; and Sprout was finally able to breath a great big sigh of relief.
+Short, her view no longer obscured, looked up in thankful amazement and awe.
+Though the rotund land slug, that appeared dead set on having Sprout for lunch, had been moving rather—dare I say it—sluggishly, Sprout knew that slowly, but surely, he was bound to be one delectable micro salad!
+However, as the weeds were pulled up, with them went the slug, too, who flew through the air with the greatest of ease.
+This unsuspecting gastropod never knew what hit him, and Sprout was finally able to breath a great big sigh of relief.

-Soon the ground had been stripped clean but for the two humble seedlings and their beloved bedfellows.
-Both Short and Sprout were now once again able to stretch out their leaves, reaching up towards the sky in their attempt to work out all of their ailing kinks.
-They both looked way up gratefully into their Caretakers face, towards the One who had planted them; the One who had also tended to their weeds, and was now tending to every other need.
-Short’s fungus was being treated, and Sprout who had stopped growing, now looked forward to the future with great hopes of becoming a strapping and sturdy young plant.
-If they’d had voices to raise, they were both certain that they’d have cried out and praised the One who had saved them; they hoped that somehow He understood how very grateful they truly were for all that He had done.
+Short’s fungus was treated by their rescuer, and Sprout, who had stopped growing, now looked forward to the future with great hopes of becoming a strapping and sturdy plant.
+If they’d had voices to raise, they’d have cried out and praised the One who had saved them.
+They hoped that somehow He understood how very grateful they truly were for all that He’d done.